• appointment@healthcheckbox.com

 Anesthesia:

-• The procedure is usually carried out through an intravenous (IV) line to make sure the patient is asleep and is not able to sense any pain when the surgery goes on.
+• The procedure is usually carried out through an intravenous (IV) line to make sure the patient is asleep and is not able to sense any pain when the surgery takes on.

 • A small incision in the abdomen is made, usually in the lower part, to get close to the presacral region.
 The surgeons mildly expose the presacral plexus nerves.